 Entry Requirement for an HND course

-Before applying, students are advised to check with their chosen academic institution what are the required qualification they may need to provide to access to the course.
-The basic entry requirements for an HND course is at least one A-Level, or an equivalent, which may be an NVQ level 3 qualification.
+Before applying, students are advised to check with their chosen academic institution what is the required qualification they may need to provide to access to the course.
+The basic entry requirement for an HND course is at least one A-Level, or an equivalent, which may be an NVQ level 3 qualification.

 What is this Higher National Diploma Similar to?

-A Higher National Diploma (HND) HND a degree or a diploma is a Level 5 qualification that is an equivalent to a foundation degree, i.e., which is the two-thirds of an Honours Bachelor’s Degree.
+A Higher National Diploma (HND) HND a degree or a diploma is a Level 5 qualification that is equivalent to a foundation degree, i.e., which is two-thirds of an Honours Bachelor’s Degree.
 A Foundation Degree, it is a combined academic and vocational higher education qualification.

 Foundation Degree is a pathway for graduates to progress to an Honours Degree.
 It can be done by joining the final year of a standard three-year course or through a chosen ‘top-up’ course, which does not have to be taken in the same institution as the HND course.

 How Does this HND Qualification differ from a Degree?

 The main difference lies with is the course duration, i.e. a degree takes three years to complete, whereas an HND HND a degree or a diploma course can be completed within two years.
-HND courses emphasise mainly on obtaining work experience through the practical study, and also by applying the learning experience in the general study environment rather than theoretical classroom-based input.
+HND courses emphasize mainly obtaining work experience through practical study, and also by applying the learning experience in the general study environment rather than theoretical classroom-based input.